Netherlands national football team: Kits and crest

 The Netherlands national football team famously plays in bright orange shirts.
-Orange is the historic national colour of the Netherlands, originating from one of the many title of the ruling head of state, Prince of Orange.
+Orange is the historic national colour of the Netherlands, originating from one of the many titles of the ruling head of state, Prince of Orange.
 The current Netherlands away shirt is blue.
 The lion on the crest is the Netherlands' national and royal animal and has been on the crest since 1907 when they won 3–1 over Belgium.
 It is different from the women's team logo, which sports a lioness.

 Nike is the national team's kit provider, a sponsorship that began in 1996 and is contracted to continue until at least 2026.
 Before that the team was supplied by Adidas and Lotto.